 Step aboard a time machine and travel back more than 600 years to a place that not many have had the privilege of experiencing.
 More than an excursion, this is a journey into the lives of the Embera Indians, a proud people who have been able to maintain their traditions and lifestyle as they were before the Spaniards colonized the region.
 These natives are also master crafters of cocobolo wood carvings and basketry.
 After motoring up the river see the village emerging from the jungle, as if by magic.
 Keep your eyes open along the way as the region offers abundant wildlife that is particularly active along the river's edge.

-Snorkel and swim in the waters of the Pearl Islands.
-The archipelago owes its name to the abundance of Pearl Oysters which supported a substantial fishery in the early 1900's.
-On the outer portion of the archipelago, the islands of San Telmo and Mogo Mogo are home to some pristine beaches and fertile fishing grounds.
-Kayak along beautiful and unspoiled beaches and view the remains of the submarine Explorer built in 1865 during the Civil War and which sunk off the coast of San Telmo during the oyster fishery of the late 1800s.
+Snorkel, kayak, paddle and swim in the waters of the Pearl Islands.
+The archipelago owes its name to the abundance of pearl oysters, which supported a substantial fishery in the early 1900’s.
+On the outer portion of the archipelago, the islands are home to some pristine beaches and fertile fishing grounds.

 Wake up at the Pacific entrance of the Panama Canal and join the morning’s ship convoy for our northbound canal passage traversing Miraflores Locks and Pedro Miguel Locks.
 The Discovery will be raised 85 feet above sea level to Gatun Lake.
 You will have a once in a lifetime opportunity to experience up close the history and operation of this engineering marvel.
 Navigate the Gaillard Cut, the narrowest section of the Panama Canal, bisecting the Continental Divide.